Introduction

 What maintenance practices can help prolong the life of copper pipes?

-Yes, regular inspections, ensuring proper insulation, and avoiding harsh chemicals can significantly extend the lifespan of your copper plumbing.
+Regular inspections, proper insulation, and avoiding harsh chemicals can really help extend the lifespan of your copper plumbing.

 Are there specific indicators of wear that I should look for in my copper pipes?

-Yes, if you see pinhole leaks, greenish-blue stains around fittings, or a drop in water pressure, these are indicators of wear that should be addressed promptly.
+Pinhole leaks, greenish-blue stains around fittings, or a drop in water pressure are all signs of wear that need your attention.

 What should I do if I find a leak in my copper pipes?

-Yes, if you find a leak, turn off the water supply immediately and either repair it yourself with soldering techniques or call a professional plumber for assistance.
+If you discover a leak, turn off the water supply right away and either fix it yourself using soldering techniques or reach out to a professional plumber for help.